StudioShemp/MAMEKeys-Mini-MAME-Keyboard/README.md

 # MAMEKeys-Mini-MAME-Keyboard
-A mini keyboard for the default MAME cabinet keys
+A mini USB keyboard for the default MAME cabinet keys

 This mini keyboard/HID controller provides the standard (non-player control) MAME keys for a cabinet and utilises NicoHood's excellent HID-Project library.